vvvv/The-Gray-Book/reference/hde/overview.md

 The Quad menu collects all global commands.

 It gives you quick access to:
-- Recent Sketches: for quickly accessing most recent .vl documents, saved in the default location
+- Recent Sketches: For quickly accessing most recent .vl documents, saved in the default location
 - [The Helpbrowser](findinghelp.md#help-browser)
 - [Extensions](extensions.md)
 - [Managing Nugets](managing-nugets.md)